shepherdjerred/dotfiles/README.md

 # dotfiles
-This repository is a collection of dotfiles that I use on my personal MacBook and servers.
-Dotfiles are intended to be deployed with [GNU Stow](https://www.gnu.org/software/stow/).
+This repository is a collection of dotfiles that I use on my devices such as desktops, laptops, and servers.